mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "What's that handle for?" he asked.

-"To wake up the miltas that power it," Linyu joked, but Kip didn't get it.
+"To wake up the miltas that power it," Linyu joked, but Kipnu didn't get it.

 "That was a joke," thi said again.
 Kipnu chuckled but still was looking for an answer.

 Casra chimed in, "That box is a transmitter.
 You speak into the box and it modulates-... it puts your voice onto the air for all who are listening."

-Kip was confused.
+Kipnu was confused.
 "How?"
 He asked, "I mean we learned electricity in medical, but...
 I thought you needed wires for that."

 "I was confused at first too, but it works.
 Imagine that we live at different sides of an unclimbable wall.
 We can't see or hear each other, but I know you exist, and you know I exist.
 We could talk by throwing rocks with messages carved in them.
 But what might be easier is if we set a time to talk, and you put your ear to the rock while I knocked on it with a hammer from the other side."